ExpressLRS/Docs/docs/quick-start/transmitters/voyager900.md

     9. Wait for the process to finish.
 A Green Success bar will show up in the ExpressLRS Configurator.

-    10. Disconnect the STLink V2 dongle from the TX Module PCB and Reassemble the TX Module.
+    10. Disconnect the STLink V2 dongle from the TX Module PCB and reassemble the module.
     11. Reattach your TX Module into your Radio and, using the [ExpressLRS Lua Script], verify if the firmware version has been updated.

 [Lua Script]: ../../assets/images/lua1.jpg